jackyzha0/jackyzha0.github.io/content/thoughts/consistency.md

 ## Definitions
 ### ACID Consistency
-The state satisfies application-specific invariants (e.g. every course with students enrolled must have at least one lecturer)
+The state satisfies application-specific invariants (e.g. every course with students enrolled must have at least one lecturer) at any given point in time

 ### Replication Consistency
 Many models to choose from!
 Most common being read-after-write consistency